WestonHanners/westonhanners.github.io/content/pages/about.md

 I hope the thoughts and learnings I share through this blog will help others like me along their journey.

-Here are some places you can find me around the web...

 - [github](https://www.github.com/westonhanners)
 - [twitter](https://www.twitter.com/WestonHanners)
 - [youtube](https://www.youtube.com/kronusdark)